commonsharp/SurvivalProject-Server/README.md

 * Tried to get the infinity game modes to work with no success :(
 * Elements are now randomly spawned throughout the game.
 Every player in the game adds 1 'tick' every 9 seconds.
 Every 10 ticks, a random element is spawned.
 That means if there's 1 player in the room, an element will spawn every 90 second, and if there are 2 players, an element will spawn every 45 seconds.
 The value might get changed in the future.
 * If a player's game crashes, the other players in the same room gets a LeavePlayer message.
+* Fixed a bug where if you had 2 players with different mission levels, they would both be in the same game but each player had a different set of monsters lol

 # 13/04/2017
 * You now lose a mission (in mission impossible 300) if all of the players in the room are dead.